endless-sky/endless-sky.github.io/_posts/2024-09-28-unstable-release-0.10.9.md

 Here are some highlights coming with this release:

-When it comes to boarding and capturing, there never really has been a reason to incorporate defense as the game always calculates using the attack values of the AI versus your crew.
+When it comes to boarding and capturing, there never really has been a reason to incorporate defense, as the game always calculates using the attack values of the AI versus your crew.
 With this update, if both sides choose to attack, two rounds of combat are run - one with the player's attack against the enemy's defense, and one with the enemy's attack against the player's defense, instead of using the player's attack against the enemy's attack.
-Now those thousands of Pug Biodefenses you farmed can be useful against any trigger-happy Pirate!
-Thanks to the efforts of Peter and Hurleveur.
+Now those thousands of Pug Biodefenses you farmed can be useful against any trigger-happy pirate, thanks to the efforts of Peter and Hurleveur.
 But that's not all that these two have for us!

 Have you ever wanted your escorts to fly with you more uniformly?
-To enter a system in style, or to enter one with a mroe strategic lineup?
+To enter a system in style, or to enter one with a more strategic lineup?
 Well, now you can, with the addition of Fleet Formations!
 Using Shift + your "fleet gather" key (G by default), you can now cycle through several fleet formations, such as circles, lines, daggers, and several other shapes!
 Once again thanks to Peter.

 <img class="centered shadowed" src="/images/blog/v0.10.9/formation.png" width="450" height="498" />